 How do you process your film?

 All color negative 35mm film is processed in a Noritsu QSF-T15 RA minilab, using high-quality Kodak Flexicolor chemicals.
 We run control strips daily.
-120 film is processed in a rotary processor using Fuji Chemicals.
-For E6 we use three-bath kits in a rotary processor.
+120 film is processed in a rotary processor using the same Kodak Chemicals.
+For E6 we use a four-bath process in a rotary processor.
 For black and white film we use Kodak Xtol, a great all-around developer that may or may not be the best option, depending on your film type.
 We also have Kodak HC-110 available.

 How do I place an order?